rclone/rclone/docs/content/pcloud.md

     rclone ls remote:

-To copy a local directory to an pCloud directory called backup
+To copy a local directory to a pCloud directory called backup

     rclone copy /home/source remote:backup